Colm3na/kusama-session-keys/README.md

 ## Usage

-From [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts) export your account to json format and copy to keystores folder.
+From [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts) export your account to json format and copy the file in `keystores` folder.

 **Usage:**